ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.001 sec.
 ```

 The application of maps in this case is typically rare, and suggests that the data should be remodelled such that dynamic key names do not have sub objects.
-For example, the above could be re-modelled as follows allowing the use of `Array(Tuple(key String, name String, time DateTime))`.
+For example, the above could be remodelled as follows allowing the use of `Array(Tuple(key String, name String, time DateTime))`.

 ```json
 {